Versatility by design

 Smart tip options to fit your treatment goals

-Two different Smart Tips give health care providers the flexibility to decide how to perform the treatment.
+Three different Smart Tips give health care providers the flexibility to decide how to perform the treatment.

 Smart Tip 2309